Siargao beaches are arguably some of the best beaches in the Philippines!

 WHAT TO EXPECT ON NAKED ISLAND

 Naked Island is surrounded by a colorful reef with some good snorkeling to be had.
-Other than walking around the island in a matter of minutes and swimming with the fish, there is not much else to do on Naked Island Siargao but it was a good spot to send my DJI Mavic Pro Drone up in the air to get some aerial shots.
+Other than walking around the island in a matter of minutes and swimming with the fish, there is not much else to do on Naked Island Siargao but it was a good spot to fly my DJI Mavic Pro Drone to get some aerial shots.

 There will be enough time to relax and unwind on this island and you’ll also get plenty of time to swim and explore the area.